Lightjohn/Ssh-ultimate-guide/README.md

 ## rsync

-Why is rsync here? rsync is a backup/synchronisation tool, what matters here is it can use ssh to synchronize over the internet your data:
+Why is rsync here?
+Rsync is a backup/synchronisation tool.
+What matters here is it can use ssh to synchronize your data over the internet:

 ```
-rsync machine:distantFolder/ localFolder/
+rsync machine:remoteFolder/ localFolder/
 ```

 ## web proxy

-You are in an insecure place but want to access internet ? ssh can do it for you:
+You are in an insecure place but want to access the internet?
+Ssh can do it for you:

 ```
 ssh -D 8888 machine